 2TablespoonsBacon GreaseOr Olive/Avocado Oil (For a healthier alternative)

-submerge 1 1/2 cup beans in water.
+Submerge 1 1/4 cup beans in 3 cups water.
 Soak the beans for 8 hours.

 Strain off excess water after 8 hours of soaking.

 Pour the pre-soaked beans in a pan with 4 cups of water.
-Cover with a lid and cook on low for 2 hours.
+Cover with a lid bring to a boil and cook on low for 2 hours.

-After two hours remove from heat, and add 1 teaspoon salt, cumin and 1 cup water and two tablespoon oil to the beans.
+After two hours remove from heat, and add 1 1/2 teaspoon salt, cumin and 2 tablespoon oil to the beans.